top of page

 • (He knew it was Satan because it was contrary to what Ahayah said to do.
 When we are temperate and sound in mind, Ahayah provides a way out of the temptation through the simplicity of obeying his voice.)

-• (the devil tried to claim authority over Isaac as his son to hearken to him instead of Abraham, his covering.)
+• (the Devil tried to claim authority over Isaac as his son to hearken to him instead of Abraham, his head of household.)

 Jasher 23:32.